megaease/easeagent/doc/metric-api.md

 ### 7.PrometheusExports

-According to EaseAgent naming standard and calculation value rules, we have redefined Prometheus Exports.
+We have redefined Prometheus Exports according to the following naming standard and statistics rules.

-##### About metric name
+#### Metric Name

 For better readability, we get the `category` and `type` from `Tags`, and add `MetricField.field` as the metric name